ceydabiber/LidarNavBot/README.md

 The robot’s electrical system integrates sensors, cameras, and controllers to ensure efficient operation.
 This includes components like the **HC-SR04 ultrasonic sensors**, **ESP-32 CAM**, **Arduino Uno**, and **Jetson Nano**, all powered by dedicated battery systems.

-For detailed information on the wiring and interconnections, as well as any necessary circuitry, please refer to the **Circuit Diagram** and the accompanying **circuits folder** provided in the repository.
+For detailed information on the wiring and interconnections, as well as any necessary circuitry, please refer to the **Circuit Diagram** and the accompanying **Circuits** folder provided in the repository.

 # Software